Belgian unions ground flights, halt trains in national strike

 The signals from Belgian high streets were also mixed.
 Striking workers shut two of Ikea’s six Belgian stores, while in many commercial districts of Brussels about half of the stores were open.

-The center-right government of Prime Minister Charles Michel, which took office in mid-October, plans to raise the retirement age and skip a scheduled inflation-linked wage increase that was due in 2015.
+The centre-right government of Prime Minister Charles Michel, which took office in mid-October, plans to raise the retirement age and skip a scheduled inflation-linked wage increase that was due in 2015.

 Belgium needs to keep its public sector deficit below three percent of annual national output this year and next.
 It is already at risk of EU disciplinary proceedings over a public debt load of around 100 percent of gross domestic product (GDP).